-The iconic Chatham Bars Inn is worth a splurge on any New England getaway for its panoramic ocean views and beach access (stop for lunch even if you’re not staying, as it’s a landmark on its own), but if you’d prefer a cottage-style New England family vacation experience, try the pet-friendly Pleasant Village Resort instead.
+As one of the best beach resorts in the U.S., the iconic Chatham Bars Inn is worth a splurge on any New England getaway for its panoramic ocean views and beach access (stop for lunch even if you’re not staying, as it’s a landmark on its own).
+But if you’d prefer a cottage-style New England family vacation experience, try the pet-friendly Pleasant Bay Village Resort instead.

 Step into the world of gilded mansions and Gatsby-style glamour in Newport, Rhode Island.
 But the town is much more than tours of the Breakers or the Elms.
 Go mansion-spotting by walking the scenic 3.5-mile Cliff Walk or drive into town for the International Tennis Hall of Fame.
 If you have budding music lovers in the family, don’t miss the annual Jazz Festival or Folk Festival, which both take place every summer.

 Stay at your own stately home at one of Newport’s historic inns, like the iconic Castle Hill Inn.
 For more townhouse-style living, go downtown at the Newport Bay Club and Hotel, walking distance to plenty of restaurants, museums, and shops.

 9. Narragansett, Rhode Island

 You can’t beat Narragansett Beach for a relaxing day, but it’s not the only option if you’re headed to Narragansett.
 Walk along the cliffs to the Point Judith Lighthouse for some great views.
 Catch the ferry to Block Island, which runs several times an hour all summer, to explore the seven-mile long spit of land just off the coast for a day trip.
 For dinner, stop at one of the best clam shacks in New England, Monahan’s Clam Shack by the Sea.